-You do not need a ticket to enter the Visitor Centre.
-However, you will need to purchase a ticket to enter the museum exhibition of artefacts representing our Prehistoric heritage.
+You do not need a ticket to enter the Visitor Centre to use the toilets, café or gift shop.
+However, you will need to purchase a ticket to enter the museum of artefacts representing our Prehistoric heritage.
 This is £3 for adults and £2 for concessions, free for children.
 You can purchase this at the front desk.

 Q. Will the toilets be open?

 Yes.
 We have toilets on both levels of the Visitor Centre, including accessible toilets.
-We would prefer that visitors use the downstairs facilities, where social distancing is easier to enforce, however the upstairs facilities will be open for those arriving via the main entrance.
-Our toilets will be deep cleaned regularly, and we will be closing some cubicles and sinks to ensure social distancing.
+Our toilets will be deep cleaned regularly.
 Please make sure you observe social distancing signage when using the toilets.